JamesSkemp/words/content/post/the-state-of-the-web-a-trailer.md

 +++
-title = "The State of the Web - A Trailer" summary = "April 22 2007 - the state of the affairs of the Web." draft = false comments = true date = "2007-04-22T22:43:00-05:00"
+title = "The State of the Web - A Trailer" description = "April 22 2007 - the state of the affairs of the Web." draft = false comments = true date = "2007-04-22T22:43:00-05:00"